Reclaim your space by taking these four distinct steps.

-When we breathe into a space, we, as feng shui expert Maureen Calamia writes in Creating Luminous Spaces, “absorb all that we can with all of our senses.
+When we breathe into a space, as feng shui expert Maureen Calamia writes in Creating Luminous Spaces, we “absorb all that we can with all of our senses.
 We gladly accept that wonderful energy into our bodies and energy fields.
 We make a space for them.
 They do not just reside in our minds.”

 - Contemplate.
 Come to terms with your current experience of the space.
 “Try to identify sites of pleasure and those that cause frustration and irritation.”
 When you have a fuller understanding of your current experience, you can explore the realm of possibilities for your space.